JanaAlmomani/reading-notes/class09.md

 - **_What is the purpose of dunder methods in Python?
 Provide an example of a commonly used dunder method._**

 dunder methods are methods that allow instances of a class to interact with the built-in functions and operators of the language.
-The word “dunder” comes from “double underscore”, because the names of dunder methods start and end with two underscores, for example __str__ or __add__
+The word “dunder” comes from “double underscore”, because the names of dunder methods start and end with two underscores, for example __str__ or __reper__

 ```
 class Person: